-7.4.2 Basic or Natural Categories
+7.4.2.
+Basic or Natural Categories

-Category abstraction is normally described in terms of a hierarchy of superordinate, basic, and subordinate category levels.
-"Clothing," for example, is a superordinate category, "shirts" and "socks" are basic categories, and "white longsleeve dress shirts" and "white wool hiking socks" are subordinate categories.
-Members of basic level categories like "shirts" and "socks" have many perceptual properties in common, and are more strongly associated with motor movements than members of superordinate categories.
-Members of subordinate categories have many common properties, but these properties are also shared by members of other subordinate categories at the same level of abstraction in the category hierarchy.
-That is, while we can identify many properties shared by all "white long-sleeve dress shirts," many of them are also properties of "blue longsleeve dress shirts" and "black long-sleeve pullover shirts."
+Categories are often described in terms of where they fit in a hierarchy of superordinate, basic, and subordinate category levels.
+"Clothing," for example, is a superordinate category, "shirts" and "socks" are basic categories, and "white long-sleeve dress shirts" and "white wool hiking socks" are subordinate categories.
+Members of basic level categories like "shirts" and "socks" share many perceivable properties.
+In contrast, members of superordinate categories have fewer common properties.
+Finally, members of subordinate categories have many common properties, but these properties are also shared by members of other subordinate categories at the same level of abstraction in the category hierarchy.
+That is, while we can identify many properties shared by all "white long-sleeve dress shirts," many of them are also properties of "blue long-sleeve dress shirts" and "black long-sleeve pullover shirts."

-7.4.3 The Recall / Precision Tradeoff
+7.4.3.
+The Recall / Precision Tradeoff

-The abstraction level we choose determines how precisely we identify resources.
-When we want to make a general claim, or communicate that the scope of our interest is broad, we use superordinate categories, as when we ask, "How many animals are in the San Diego Zoo?"
-But we use precise subordinate categories when we need to be specific: "How many adult emus are in the San Diego Zoo today?"
+The abstraction level we choose when we define a category determines how precisely we identify the resources contained in the category.
+When we want to make a general claim or communicate a broad interest, we use superordinate categories, as when we ask, "How many animals are in the San Diego Zoo?"
+In contrast, we use precise subordinate categories when we need to be specific: "How many adult emus are in the San Diego Zoo today?"

-If we return to our clothing example, finding a pair of white wool hiking socks is very easy if the organizing system for socks creates fine-grained categories.
-When resources are described or arranged with this level of detail, a similarly detailed specification of the resources you are looking for yields precisely what you want.
+If we return to our clothing example, it is easy to find a pair of white wool hiking socks if the organizing system for socks has fine-grained categories.
+When resources are described and arranged with this level of detail, a similarly detailed specification of the resources you are looking for yields precisely what you want.
 When you get to the place where you keep white wool hiking socks, you find all of them and nothing else.
-On the other hand, if all your socks are tossed unsorted into a sock drawer, when you go sock hunting you might not be able to find the socks you want and you will encounter lots of socks you do not want.
-But you will not have put time into sorting them, which many people do not enjoy doing; you can spend time sorting or searching depending on your preferences.
+On the other hand, if all your socks are tossed unsorted into a sock drawer, you might not be able to find the socks you want, and you encounter many socks you do not want.
+However, you would not have put time into sorting them, which many people do not enjoy doing; you can spend time sorting or searching depending on your preferences.

-If we translate this example into the jargon of information retrieval, we say that more fine-grained organization reduces recall, the number of resources you find or retrieve in response to a query, but increases the precision of the recalled set, the proportion of recalled items that are relevant.
-Broader or coarsegrained categories increase recall, but lower precision.
+If we translate this example into the jargon of information retrieval, we say that more finegrained organization reduces recall. the number of resources you find or retrieve in response to a query.
+At the sane tine, fine-grained organization increases the precision of the recalled set, the proportion of recalled items that are relevant.
+Broader or coarse-grained categories increase recall, but lower precision.
 We are all too familiar with this hard bargain when we use a web search engine; a quick one-word query results in many pages of mostly irrelevant sites, whereas a carefully crafted multi-word query pinpoints sites with the information we seek.
-We will discuss recall, precision, and evaluation of information retrieval more extensively in Chapter 10, Interactions with Resources.

-This mundane example illustrates the fundamental tradeoff between organization and retrieval.
-A tradeoff between the investment in organization and the investment in retrieval persists in nearly every organizing system.
+This tradeoff between the investment in organization and the investment in retrieval persists in nearly every organizing system.
 The more effort we put into organizing resources, the more effectively they can be retrieved.
 The more effort we are willing to put into retrieving resources, the less they need to be organized first.
 The allocation of costs and benefits between the organizer and retriever differs according to the relationship between them.
 Are they the same person?
 Who does the work and who gets the benefit?